google/assetMG/README.md

 pyenv install 3.7.7
 pyenv global 3.7.7
 ```
-After that you'll need to execute `pyenv init` to instruction on how to update your shell config.
+After that you'll need to execute `pyenv init` to get instructions on how to update your shell config.

-A similar approach exists for NodeJS - to keep your current NodeJS use [NVM](https://github.com/nvm-sh/nvm).
+A similar approach exists for NodeJS - to keep your current global NodeJS use [NVM](https://github.com/nvm-sh/nvm).

 If we leave aside installion of required software (you can do it in whatether way you want), to setup and run the app for the first time execute the following block in the Terminal in a folder with cloned repository: